-Based on the results of the database review and absent a federal nexus, a Phase I Archaeological Assessment is not proposed for the project.
+An archaeological survey or a desktop archaeological assessment is recommended to address whether any future development will impact undocumented archaeological sites.
 If a federal nexus is identified during preparation of project permits (if a U.S. Army Corps of Engineer permit is required due to impacts to regulated wetlands), a Phase I Archaeological Assessment may be necessary.